Oxford is committed to diversity, equity and inclusion in our organization and the community.

 Ann Arbor’s south side also provides easy access by car to the downtown area, and is close to the State Street Park and Ride lot.
 And, unlike downtown properties, which are unlikely to have their own lots, parking spaces can usually be negotiated as part of the rental agreement for locations that have parking lots.

-Whether you choose to take your business downtown or settle in on the south side, Oxford can help you find a location that matches your needs.
-Contact us to learn about our available properties, and we can show you what parking options look like for each office.
+Whether you choose to take your business downtown Ann Arbor or settle in on the south side, Oxford management, Ann Arbor realty companies can help you find a location that matches your needs.
+Contact us to learn about our available properties, and we can show you what parking options look like for each Ann Arbor office space.